ruricolist/cmd/README.md

    => NIL
    ```

+   (For this specific case, however – passing a string to a command
+   that expects a file – use `psub-echo` or `psub-format`, which don’t
+   actually call an external program.)

 ## The external program’s working directory

 Cmd is designed with multi-threaded programs in mind.
 It always runs